hakendog/DenDen/docs/en/device-management.md

 ### Disable a computer

-You can disable a computer that is lost, retired, or no longer used.
-This removes only that computer's permission and does not affect other computers or phones.
+For a computer you still control, remove its private DenDen settings and daily skill.
+No Google sign-in is required.

-If the entire pairing may have leaked, not just one computer's permission, use "Replace all pairing information" instead.
+A single computer cannot be revoked remotely.
+If a computer or transfer package is lost or untrusted, sign in with the Google account that manages DenDen on a retained computer, rotate the shared sender identity, and import the new package on every retained computer.
+Because a lost computer also stores pairing information, use "Replace all pairing information" as well.